 - Get quality sleep.
 Being sleep deprived can make you vulnerable to anxiety.
 Getting quality sleep each night will help level your anxiety in social settings.

-5. Consider Transcendental Meditation (TM)
+5. Consider Meditation

-One study with young adults as the participants, found that Transcendental Meditation resulted in improved mental health.
+One study with young adults as the participants, found that Meditation resulted in improved mental health.
 The most remarkable improvements were in the areas of anxiety.

 In another study, researchers suggest TM is more effective for the treatment of social anxiety than other types of meditation.
 This suggestion followed the observance of EEG changes and certain physiological findings.

-As a spiritual junkie, sort of speak, I’m always looking for ways to create more inner peace.
+I’m always looking for ways to create more inner peace.
 Meditation is definitely at the core of my regimen.

 Since I’ve never been a fan of crowds or socializing in big groups, I now use meditation as preparation.